 H&M's integrated sustainability work is very important and is discussed regularly by the board.
-Every six months, the head of sustainability provides an update on the group's sustainability work with reference to key indicators and targets, such as compliance with the Code of Conduct, sustainable materials, climate impact, anti-corruption, etc.
+Every six months, the head of sustainability provides an update on the group's sustainability work with reference to key indicators and targets, such as compliance with the Sustainability Commitment, sustainable materials, climate impact, anti-corruption, etc.

 At each board meeting the chairman of the auditing committee reports to the board on what the auditing committee discussed at its latest meeting.
-This primarily concerns areas such as accounting, auditing, tax, customs duties, internal control, risk, various new regulations, legislation and directives such as GDPR, Task Force on Climate-related Financial Disclosures (TCFD) etc. The overall risk assessment, including the very greatest risks in both the short and the long term, is then also discussed at subsequent board meetings.
-During the year the board also took part in and discussed the results of the climate risk analysis conducted according to the guidelines issued by the TCFD.
+This primarily concerns areas such as accounting, IFRS 16 effects, auditing, tax, customs duties, internal control, risk and various new regulations, legislation and directives such as the GDPR, Task Force on Climate-related Financial Disclosures (TCFD) etc. During the year the board was kept updated on the privacy breach in Nuremberg, Germany, and information on this was provided in conjunction with the nine-month report.
+The overall risk assessment, including the very largest risks in both the short and the long term, is then also discussed at subsequent board meetings.
+The chairman of the auditing committee provided the board with ongoing updates on the process of appointing a new accounting firm and at the November meeting the board decided which firm would be presented to the nomination committee, which proposes a new accounting firm for the 2021 AGM to decide on.
 At four of the year's meetings the board goes through quarterly reports before they are published and at the January meeting the board discusses the annual report, with the auditor also reporting on the year's audit.